 The recent history of far-right political violence in Germany had shown that “it’s not as if this is something harmless and nothing will come of this,” she told VICE News.

-Germany has been facing a rising tide of right-wing extremism since Chancellor Angela Merkel welcomed about a million asylum seekers, most of them Muslims, into the country during the height of the European migrant crisis.
+Germany has seen a rising tide of right-wing extremism since Chancellor Angela Merkel welcomed about a million asylum seekers, most of them Muslims, into the country during the height of the European migrant crisis.

-In June, the head of Germany’s domestic intelligence agency, Thomas Haldenwang, said that there were 12,700 German right-wing extremists who were prepared to use violence, “and it’s difficult to have an eye on them all.”
+In June, the head of Germany’s domestic intelligence agency, Thomas Haldenwang, said there were 12,700 German right-wing extremists prepared to use violence, “and it’s difficult to have an eye on them all.”

 Sebastian Huld, spokesman for the German Federation of Journalists, told VICE News that, along with politicians and left-wing activists, journalists have emerged as a prime target for right-wing extremists, who have revived the Nazi-era term “Lügenpresse” (lying press) as a routine term of abuse against the media.

 “They think there’s a conspiracy between the establishment politicians and the establishment media,” he said.

 “We’re also a threat to them because we write about the truth — we write about their hidden activities and hidden goals,” Huld said, adding that journalists were sounding the alarm about the dangers of the rising far-right long before the authorities started taking notice.